-The Los Pumas Manganese Project is located in northern Chile, approximately 175km or 3 hours drive north-east of Arica, the major port city in the Region XV of Chile.
-Access from Arica to the Los Pumas Project is via the International Highway from Arica to La Paz to the regional administrative centre of Putre, then via a well maintained gravel road to the project area.
+The Los Pumas Battery Metal Manganese Project is located in Northern Chile, approximately 175km or 3 hours drive NE of Arica, the major port city in the region XV of Chile.
+Access from Arica to the Los Pumas Project is via the International Highway from Arica to La Paz to the regional administrative centre of Putre, then via the A23, and then a well-maintained gravel road into the project area.